Yapapaya/Widgets-In-Menu-for-WordPress/readme.txt

 == Upgrade Notice ==

-= 0.2.0 =
+= 0.2.1 =
-Refactored code and fixed errors.
+Fixed a notice.
 See changelog for details.

 == Hooks ==